Avengers Endgame - is it BAD?

 The Russo brothers, directors of Endgame, did fantastic work on Winter Soldier and Civil War, and delivered a home run with Infinity War.
 However, I found the transition from the near perfect Infinity War to Endgame rather bewildering.

 For me, Infinity War was near flawless, keeping me on the edge of my seat throughout, even though I had already read the comics.
-Unfortunately, Endgame doesn't quite hit the same highs.
+Unfortunately, Endgame doesn't quite hit the same heights.

 Before I delve further, be warned that spoilers lie ahead.